Altomare/repairs/otrona/README.md

 | C24     | 100V | 47µF   |          |       | 63V in manual |

 Values match the schematics in technical manual, section A-10

+The tube is lightly marked but it's only lines, so everything's fine :)

+TO-DO:
+- Clean all that dust
+- Measure capacitor sizes
+- Test & calibrate
+- If video is bad, replace caps & measure ESR on old ones

 # Floppy